Infineon/i2c-utils-optiga-trust/README.md

 ## <a name="about"></a>About

-This is a simple test tools for OPTIGA Trust X I2C interface on Linux platform.
+This is a simple test tools for OPTIGA™ Trust X I2C interface on Linux platform.

 **_WARNING!
 This program can confuse your I2C bus, cause data loss and worse!_**